 Richard Trevithick was prolific inventor and among his many triumphs at the dawn of the industrial revolution was the “Puffing Devil”, built in 1801 and the first ever steam driven vehicle which terrified local people on the streets of Camborne.
 Two years later he demonstrated his steam locomotive in London taking eight passengers on a bumpy ride along the streets of London through Paddington and Islington heralding a new chapter in mass transportation.

-- Five entertainment hubs, each with its own covered stage.
+- Four entertainment hubs, each with its own covered stage.

 - One marquee, in the Church grounds (to house a model boat exhibition)